-View the full Fire Safety in Residential Housing policy.
+The full Fire Safety in Residential Housing policy is available here.

 Fire Safety Policies

 Air conditioners/heaters - Persons may not install air conditioners or ceiling fans in their rooms.
 AC units and electric space heaters are not permitted.
 Other appliances/items may not be plugged into outlets designed specifically for AC use.